Joseph-m-luna/EvaluationUpload/README.md

 **General**

 What does an activity diagram show?
+>An activity diagram is a complex state/decision diagram which allows developers to visualize the flow between different processes within a program or use case

 Which of these languages offers the lowest level of control and fastest execution?
  - Python
  - C#
  - Java
- - C
+> - C

 What is the purpose of version control systems (VCS) such as Git or Mercurial?
+>Version Control Systems have multiple advantages to programming on a single system.
+These include improved communication for collaborative projects, improved systems for code documentation through forks, documented push/pull requests, and other tools, and better version iteration throughout a development lifecycle.
 ---
 **Embedded Systems**

 Which level of cache would be accessible by only a single core on a multi-core chip?
- - L1
+> - L1
  - L2
  - L3
  - All levels

 Explain one difference between any of these 2 protocols: I2C, SPI, UART:
+>intentially blank

 What is a feature Java has that C++ does not?
  - Object oriented classes
  - Lambda expressions
  - Data streams
- - Implicit garbage collection
+> - Implicit garbage collection

 Name one major concern when developing for embedded systems and edge computing such as a deployed Jetson or Raspberry Pi:
+> deployed systems may be difficult to access and update after deployment (both physically and with regards to networking)

 Which of the following is a job for the DHCP server?
  - Route packets out to the internet
  - Make particular ports available for access on the inter/intranet
- - Assign IP addresses on the network
+> - Assign IP addresses on the network
  - Look up what domain name maps to an address on the internet

 ---
 **Linux**

 What does the permission code 777 represent (as used in `chmod 777`)?
+>this command provides full read/write/execute privilages to *all* users groups and "others" on a system

 Which of these commands sets and environment variable in Linux?
- - export VAR=val
+> - export VAR=val
  - export $VAR=val
  - echo VAR=val
  - echo $VAR=val

 What is one major role of systemd?
+>Systemd is a vital component to management of system processes

 ---
 **AI**

 Which of these network architectures would be best suited for processing text?
  - Convolution Neural Network
- - Recurrent Neural Network
+> - Recurrent Neural Network
  - Multilayer Perceptron
  - U-Net

 What is one solution to the vanishing gradient problem in backprop?
+>intentionally left blank

 What is the traditional flow of interactions for a reinforcement learning agent?
  - Read the current state, take an action, environment updates state